Learn Enhanced C#

 }

-Note: forwarding is not currently implemented for events.
+Note: forwarding is not currently implemented for event

 The quick binding operator